 Can rhabdomyosarcoma be found early?

 At this time, there are no widely recommended screening tests for rhabdomyosarcoma (RMS).
-(Screening is testing for cancer in people who don’t have any symptoms.)
+(Screening is testing for a disease such as cancer in people who don’t have any symptoms.)

-Families known to carry inherited conditions that raise the risk of this cancer (listed in “What are the risk factors for rhabdomyosarcoma?”) or that have several family members with cancer (particularly childhood cancers) should talk with their doctors about the possible need for more frequent checkups.
-It is not common for this type of cancer to run in families, but close attention to possible early signs of cancer may help find it early, when treatment is most likely to be successful.
+Families known to carry inherited conditions that raise the risk of RMS (listed in “What are the risk factors for rhabdomyosarcoma?”) or that have several family members with cancer (particularly childhood cancers) should talk with their doctors about the possible need for more frequent checkups.
+It is not common for RMS to run in families, but close attention to possible early signs of cancer may help find it early, when treatment is most likely to be successful.

 Last Revised: 08/13/2013